 I love to write recommendation letters.
 It’s an everyday application of my fascination with biography.
 On occasion I read reference letters that don’t do what they could to make an individual stand out from the pack.

 Two simple tips:

 Emphasize the distinct capabilities that the letter’s subject offers.
 People hiring for lower-level jobs may want information about the candidate’s punctuality or cheerful attitude.
 For a senior position, paint the portrait of a person who is more than merely well-behaved.
-Is she a rapid learner with an encyclopedic memory?
-Say that rather than calling her “resourceful.”
+Rather than calling her “resourceful,” describe what you mean by that.
+Is she a rapid learner?
+Does she possess an encyclopedic memory?
+Or is she a strong researcher?

 Give a narrow enough recommendation to be credible.
 Saying that your former subordinate or coworker “can do anything” is largely a comment about his attitude not about skill or talent.
 Instead, provide a strong endorsement of his ability to recruit top talent or deliver critical training programs effectively.